SupremeGit/Ansible/README.md

 # Ansible

 Some ansible playbooks to setup a basic SOE on various linux distributions, currently:
- * fedora 26
+ * Fedora 26
- * fedora (27)
+ * Fedora (27)
- * centos 7.4
+ * CentOS 7.4
- * ubuntu 17.04 desktop/server.
+ * Ubuntu 17.04 desktop/server.

-The SOE currently consists of:
+The Ansible SOE currently performs the following tasks:
- * epel, puppet, and local base/update repositories
+ * setup epel, Puppet, and local base/update repositories
  * installs key apps: ssh server, git, collectd, nagios nrpe plugin executor, CockPit management console
  * configures firewall to allow monitoring & management via nagios, collectd, CockPit
  * starts services, including nagios, collectd, CockPit.
  * for Fedora, installs Xfce desktop group & sets default target to graphical
- * cronjob to periodically pulldown a git Puppet repository & run Puppet to deploy configuration updates committed to the git repository.
+ * installs cronjob to periodically pulldown a git Puppet repository & run Puppet to deploy configuration updates committed to the git repository.
 This cronjob is not currently enabled, but I intend to enable it when testing some Puppet.

-The virt folder contains several tools to test the ansible playbooks on supported distributions:
+The virt subfolder contains several tools to test the ansible playbooks on supported distributions:
  * soe-libvirt: Templates & scripts using libvirt/virsh to test on VMs.
    * vm-template folder: contains a master-template.xml file, which is a libvirt xml file for creating VMs.
 To create a new VM, copy the template, and in the copy, edit the VM name, description, and path to the disk image.
    * vm-soe.vorpal: contains a set of 9 libvirt VM xml files (created from the master template), describing 9 VMs I've setup with base OS installs (Fedora, CentOS, Ubuntu Desktop/Server)